Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Connor Wong At The Plate

-- Wong is batting .250 with 25 doubles, two triples, eight home runs and 21 walks.
+- Wong is hitting .255 with 25 doubles, two triples, nine home runs and 22 walks.

-- In 23.8% of his games this season, Wong has notched at least one RBI.
-In nine of those games (8.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 24.5% of his games this year, Wong has had at least one RBI.
+He's picked up more than one in 8.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.